undiffagents/uagent/gap_res/OwlReadyKOIOS/README.md

 Current querying options with successful examples:
 Existence of item by role: item(button)
-Existence of item by role and name: item(button,space_bar) Names of item with given role: item(button,?)
+Existence of item by role and name: item(button,space_bar) Existence of item by name only: item(,space_bar)
+Names of item with given role: item(button,?)
 Roles of item with given name: item(?,space_bar)

-To get failures, just change the terms to something which is not within the ontology (e.g., computer as a role or enter as a name)
+To get failures, just change the terms to something which is not within the ontology (e.g., role: "computer" or name: "enter")